sbose94/TCS-NQT-Coding-Solutions/README.md

 # TCS-Codevita-IX-Solutions
-Solutions of codes asked in TCS Codevita and Mockvita Season IX
+Solutions of codes(in Python) asked in TCS Codevita and Mockvita Season IX